No Tears Left to Cry: Reception

 The video received critical acclaim.
 Emily Heward of the Manchester Evening News called it "a touching tribute" to Manchester, noting that its symbolic worker bee represents the city's resilience.
 Similarly, MTV UK's Ross McNeilage said the video "perfectly encapsulates the dream-like euphoria of the song and is a beautiful, subtle tribute".
 McNeilage deemed it "a truly stunning visual that is undoubtedly her best music video to date."
 Charles Holmes of MTV likened it to visuals by M. C. Escher and praised the juxtaposition of moods, writing, "Instead of Ariana telling us her world was turned upside down the video shows us...
 The dark muted video feels like sadness, while Ariana's voice sounds like triumph."

 Chris Willman of Variety described the music video as "a combination of Inception and Fred Astaire's old dancing-on-the-ceiling movie musical routine".
 Calin van Paris of Vogue called it "an Inception-style dreamworld", and regarded Grande's braided ponytail as "a surprising twist on a classic updo" and "a high-impact aesthetic".
 In Billboard magazine, Abby Jones viewed the visual as a spectacle, finding it "dazzling and dizzying", while Shanté Honeycutt deemed it "a beautiful, mind-bending video".
 Spencer Kornhaber wrote in The Atlantic: The video ... is lush and transporting, aestheticizing the idea of one's feet searching for solid ground."

 As of August 2025, the video has received over 1.2 billion views on YouTube and surpassed Grande's 2015 single "Focus" to become her most-viewed video in its first day and first week of release (15 and 51.7 million views, respectively), being later beaten by Grande's single "Thank U, Next" released the same year.
-The music video won the Best Pop Video award at the 2018 MTV Video Music Awards and was nominated for Video of the Year, Best Cinematography and Best Visual Effects.
+The music video won the Best Pop award at the 2018 MTV Video Music Awards and was nominated for Video of the Year, Best Cinematography and Best Visual Effects.